BigLittle9/-Creating-a-coding-practice-website-/README.md

  * Running on http://127.0.0.1:5000
 Press CTRL+C to quit
 ```
 What this means is that a local instance of the flask application has been created on the local (http://127.0.0.1:5000) address.
+By visiting this address, you will see that you are directed to a webpage of 'login.html'.

 ```python
 h